Grotesque (2009 film)

 Grotesque (グロテスク, Gurotesuku) is a 2009 Japanese exploitation horror film written and directed by Kōji Shiraishi.
+It gained notoriety for its graphic violence, and follows a sadistic doctor who abducts a young couple and tortures them.

 Plot

-A young couple, Aki Miyasita and Kazuo Kojima, are snatched off the street while having their first date.
+A young couple, Aki Miyashita and Kazuo Kojima, are snatched off the street while having their first date.
 They wake up shackled in a basement that has plastic-covered walls.
 A sadistic madman degrades, tortures, and mutilates them with no further explanation.
 He punctures Kazuo's belly with a screwdriver, slices his tongue, and drives nails into his scrotum.
 He sexually assaults both the man and woman, forcing the other to watch.
 Sometimes, he stops the torture to provide medical assistance and treat the couple's wounds, so they can continue to live for a longer period of time.
-He cuts off all their fingers, makes collars with them, pops out Kazuo's right eye, removes the girl's nipples, and cuts off her right arm.
+He cuts off all their fingers, makes collars with them, pops out Kazuo's right eye, removes Aki's nipples, and cuts off her right arm.

 As the torture progresses, it is revealed he is simply doing it for sexual stimulation.
 He finally castrates Kazuo, claiming he has found all the sexual relief he needs so no longer needs the couple's "services".
 The couple is moved to a room that resembles a modern and clean hospital room, where the kidnapper takes care of their wounds.
 It gradually becomes apparent that the man has professional medical training, refined manners, and fine taste, preferring classical music, good wine, and expensive clothes.
 He mentions he is wealthy, suggesting he may be a reputable surgeon, not merely a violent sadist, looking for an extreme way to obtain satisfaction in his lonely life.
 The couple notes that the doctor has a particular rotting smell behind his clean and elegant appearance.